Volcano Triathlon 2026

 A look towards the future

-Despite falling short of her goal of qualifying for the Paris 2024 Olympics, Jorgensen has shown admirable adaptability and resilience.
+Despite not having achieved their goal of qualifying for the Paris Olympics In 2024, Jorgensen has demonstrated an admirable capacity for adaptation and resilience.

 2025 promises to be a crucial year in his career, and all eyes will be on his performance in Abu Dhabi.